whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 Note that this case is intentionally designed as a fast accessor for UDFs that just passes `float` vectors to them, and avoids any data copying and conversion.

 So if you attempt to wrap and pass anything else, null vector will be passed to the UDF.
-Could be a generic mixed vector with numeric values of differnt types, could be an optimized `int8` vector, could be a `double` vector - but in all these cases, despite the fact that they are compatible and _could_ technically be converted to some temporary `float` vector and then passed down, that kind of a conversion just does not happen.
+Could be a generic mixed vector with numeric values of differnt types, could be an optimized `int8` vector, could be a `double` vector - but in all these cases, despite the fact that they are compatible and *could* technically be converted to some temporary `float` vector and then passed down, that kind of a conversion just does not happen.
 Intentionally, for performance reasons.

-### `PP()` function
+### `PP()` Function

 ```
 PP(FACTORS())